-Every business needs a professional email address for its team members.
+Every business needs a professional email address for its team members to know how to create free business email.

 However, new businesses may not have the funds to invest in paid email service providers such as Google Workspace, Outlook for business, Yahoo and others.